Here’s how to make the best lemonade recipe from freshly squeezed lemons! Using real citrus makes extraordinary sweet tart flavor.

-Many lemonade recipes call for boiling aon the stove.
+Many lemonade recipes call for boiling a simple syrup on the stove.
 This can be time consuming, so we decided to make our recipe even simpler.
 It’s true that you can’t stir sugar right into cold water because it doesn’t dissolve.
 But we found a trick!
 Here’s all you have to do for this easy lemonade recipe:

 - Juice the lemons.
 This is the most time consuming part of the process…by far!
 See below for a few tips on juicing.

 - Mix the sugar with 1 cup warm water.
-No necessary!
+No simple syrup necessary!
 All you have to do is mix sugar into warm water and it dissolves.

 - Add the cold water and lemon juice, and some ice.
 Cool it back down by adding cold water, lime juice and some ice.
 Voila: homemade lemonade!

 Juicing lemons might not sound intimidating…until you have to juice 7 to 8 in a row!
 If you don’t have a great citrus juicer, this recipe will do a number on your finger strength.
 Here are the best juicers we recommend: